 - Preheat your fan oven to 160°C (325°F) or 175°C (350°F) if you’re not using a fan oven.
 Line your cupcake/muffin pan with paper cases.

-- In a medium sized bowl sift and combine flour, cocoa powder, baking powderm sugar and salt.
+- In a medium sized bowl sift and combine flour, cocoa powder, baking powder, sugar and salt.
 Set aside.

 - In another medium size bowl beat aquafaba using a whisk for a minute, until it becomes white and frothy.
-Add oil, rice milk and vanilla extract and mix until it all combines.
+Add oil, rice milk, vanilla extract and red food coloring (start small, then add more if necessary) and mix until it all combines.
 These are your wet ingredients.

 - Add your wet ingredients to the dry ones in two batches.
 Mix everything until just combined.